cemozden/ruzito/README.md

 *ruzito* is a CLI tool to manage archive files which is written in Rust.
 Currently, ruzito supports only **ZIP** format but ***RAR*** and ***7z*** formats are on the way.

-*ruzito is available only on Windows platform for now.* Linux and MacOS support will be included.
 ### ZIP features
 * ruzito is able to zip, extract as well as list the files with high speed compression/decompression features.
 * ZipCrypto support.
 (Strong encryption and WinZip AES-256 implementations are on the way.)